-The Best Afternoon High Tea Penang Has to Offer
+The Best Afternoon High Tea in Penang

 As time went on, the Afternoon High Tea in Penang tradition gained in popularity, and any leaf tea shop in a respectable area of George Town Penang would find itself swamped by the kitchen staff of the local fine houses, all looking to buy tea that was of the best quality so that the lady of the house could impress her friends who came to call.